Towards Lightweight Super-Resolution with Dual Regression Learning: Related Work

 \subsection{Lightweight Model Techniques}

-Lightweight models have gained great attention in recent years.
+Lightweight models have gained great attention in recent years~\cite{wang2020deep, li2023ntire, zhang2024irprunedet}.
 One can obtain lightweight models by directly designing efficient architectures or distilling knowledge from other models.
 Hui~\etal\cite{hui2018fast} propose an information distillation block to extract the local long and short-path features for lightweight SR networks.
 Zhang~\etal\cite{zhang2021edge} propose a re-parameterizable building block for efficient SR. However, these models often incur a dramatic performance gap compared to state-of-the-art SR methods~\cite{mei2020image,niu2020single}.
 Besides these methods, one can enhance the lightweight SR performance using knowledge distillation technique~\cite{gao2018image, lee2020learning, zhang2021data}.
 Gao~\etal\cite{gao2018image} use a lightweight student SR model to learn the knowledge from the deeper teacher SR network.
-Lee~\etal\cite{lee2020learning} propose a distillation framework that leverages HR images as privileged information to boost the training of the student network.
+Lee~\etal\cite{lee2020learning} propose a distillation framework that leverages HR images as privileged information to boost the training of the student network. { Wang~\etal \cite{wang2021exploring} explore the sparsity in image SR and predict a pixel-level redundancy mask to improve the inference efficiency of SR networks.
+Yu~\etal\cite{lee2020learning} propose a hyperparameter optimization method to search for an efficient architecture for super-resolution from scratch.
+Yu~\etal~\cite{yu2021efficient} shares a similar idea with us to search/find the optimal number of channels.
+However, both methods define a very limited search space where all the blocks/cells share the same number of channels, ignoring the differences of redundancy among different layers.
+Thus, they cannot identify the layer-wise redundancy of channels and may still result in suboptimal model performance.
+Zhan~\etal \cite{zhan2021achieving} further combine neural architecture search with layer-wise pruning strategy to obtain efficient SR models. }